Miscellaneous

 the modern styles of Raffaello and Michelangelo.

-Sant’ Efremo Vecchio is another of the many churches in the Sanità area of Naples.
-This
+Efremo Vecchio is another of the many churches in the Sanità area of Naples.
+The

-church, too, is the eponym for the street; it leads away
+church is the eponym for the street; it leads away from

 Medicine (itself a converted monastery, that of